-Designed by the Court of Master Sommeliers, Americas, ICE’s program offers a curriculum based on the industry standards and techniques.
-The program teaches students how to approach wine tasting using the Court of Master Sommeliers' Deductive Tasting Method, setting it apart from other wine programs.
+Designed by the Court of Master Sommeliers, Americas, ICE’s course offers a curriculum based on the industry standards and techniques.
+The course teaches students how to approach wine tasting using the Court of Master Sommeliers' Deductive Tasting Method, setting it apart from other wine courses.

 The curriculum is organized into eight modules, covering essential skills and then some.
-Students will study the processes behind grape growing and winemaking, master wine tasting and professional service techniques, virtually explore notable wine-growing regions and learn how to navigate the business sector of the beverage and hospitality industries.
+Students will study the processes behind grape growing and winemaking, master wine tasting and professional service techniques, virtually explore notable wine-growing regions and learn how to navigate the business sector of the beverage and hospitality industries in becoming a sommelier.

 Step 2: Learn from masters in the industry

-Scott’s experience as both a full-time sommelier and a restaurant manager is reflected in the program’s comprehensive curriculum, which covers fundamental wine knowledge along with practical service and business skills.
-Taught by experienced wine professionals, the program focuses on relevant and contemporary skills from the very beginning.
+Scott’s experience as both a full-time sommelier and a restaurant manager is reflected in the course's comprehensive curriculum, which covers fundamental wine knowledge along with practical service and business skills.
+Taught by experienced wine professionals, the course focuses on relevant and contemporary skills from the very beginning.

 Step 3: Receive an internationally-recognized certificate